 Work: On a sabbatical, caring for my family and considering what I am going to do for the second half of my life.
 I was the senior director for data and architecture at Simply Hired.
 Earlier I was the Director of IT for Stanford's School of Engineering (SoE).
 I used to work at Metaweb (now part of Google).
 You should check out some of our artifacts including freebase service, OpenRefine data cleaning tool (used to be called gridworks), acre hosting, parallax visualization tool and mjt browser app framework.
 I have been been building teams and computing infrastructure since the early 1980s.
 If you want to know more, ask me for a current resume.
 I have been active in ACM and USENIX (program committees, reader, etc).
 I had the privilege of being an industry advisor for the joint UC Berkeley & Stanford ROC and UC Berkeley RAD Lab projects, and interacted a bit with the Oasis crew.
 Check out TIER to see what happens when systems research meets the developing world and Captology to see how technology can can change people's thinking and actions.
 I am interested in many aspects of computer science but focus mostly on systems.

 Hobbies: outdoors, travel, reading, photography and music.
 I love hiking and find it a wonderful way to remember the importance of beauty, simplicity, and living in the present.
-A number of years ago I invested some time into building a stereo system and like many geeks play with consumer electronics.
+A number of years ago I invested some time into building a stereo and headphone audio system and like many geeks play with consumer electronics.

 Learning: I grew up in an academic environment where nearly everyone seemed to have at least one PhD, but where it was also understood that wisdom was more valuable than mere book knowledge or academic success.
 These days my learning come mostly from sage advise from great co-workers, interesting web sites, books, the media, and learning things the hard way through direct experience :-) I believe that the unexamined life isn't worth living.
 I think sharing knowledge and wisdom is very important.
 Sharing can be done on a small scale via mentoring, but often requires writing to be useful to a larger audience.
 Alas, I am an extremely slow writer.
 I work hard to get other people to write on topics which I think are important.
 As a last resort, I will write myself.
 Most often, what I write starts as an email, or maybe a brief outline.
 Over time I add content to transform notes into something that is hopefully useful to others.
 In each category, documents are listed in decreasing levels of "finish"... e.g. the last documents listed are outlines at best.